 1 slide: Any ratio

-Next up, you get to setup your homepage sections, fun!
+Next up, you get to set up your homepage sections, fun!
 Capacity has 4 homepage sections that are completely customizable.
-For each section, you get to choose the content, number of items that show and how they're laid out on mobile:
+For each section, you get to choose the content, the number of items that show, and how they're laid out on mobile:

 Section item type - choose what content you would like to display in the section:

 - Featured products - the products that you have set at "featured" in the BC admin.
 (You can find out more info on Featured Products here)

 Number of items - dropdown to chose how many items you'd like to display in this section.
 Here you can also choose to Disable the section altogether if you don't want to use the section at all.

 Enable horizontal scrolling - by default, the items in the homepages sections will stack vertically on mobile devices.
 Enabling this setting mobile setting arrange the items horizontally on mobile instead.
 Customers will be able to flick through the sections with their thumb.
 This really decreases the amount of vertically scrolling customers have to do to view your homepage on mobile.

 These settings will control the display of content on your Product pages.